 The router allows only certain processes to be redirected.
 To obtain the pid and tty#, use the OPCON status command.
-As you can see in the following example, after executing the flush 2 command, the output of the MONITR process is sent to the SNK (it has been flushed).
+In the following example, after executing the flush 2 command, the output of the MONITR process is sent to the SNK (it has been flushed).

-Syntax: flush pid
+flush pid